 Best Birdwatching Spots in Sarasota County

-An avian lover's paradise, spot native Florida birds year-round—from Gulf beach shores to mangrove flatland and brackish estuaries
+Spot native Florida birds year-round in Sarasota County—from Gulf beach shores to mangrove flatland and brackish estuaries.

-Birdwatching is among one of the most peaceful, meditative and gratifying activities you can enjoy in Sarasota County.
-And while winter is largely birding "season"—as thousands of migratory birds make their way south to escape the northern chill—birdwatching is a fantastic year-round hobby to partake in thanks to our year-round sunshine, subtropical climate and ecological diversity.
+Birdwatching is among the most peaceful, meditative and gratifying activities you can enjoy in Sarasota County.
+And while winter is largely birding "season" — as thousands of migratory birds make their way south to escape the northern chill — birdwatching is a fantastic year-round hobby to partake in thanks to our year-round sunshine, subtropical climate and ecological diversity.
 No matter the time of year, you're bound to run into a feathered resident.

-Birds typically spotted along the coasts of Sarasota County include waders, such as herons and egrets (long, slender necks, who navigate local shorelines on their graceful stilt legs); pelicans, gulls and terns, and the fierce aquatic raptors, osprey, who roam the seaward skies and plunge talons-first at speeds up to 50 mph to snatch fish from Gulf and inland waterways.
+Birds typically spotted along the Florida Gulf Coast include waders, such as herons and egrets (long, slender necks, who navigate local shorelines on their graceful stilt legs); pelicans, gulls, terns and the fierce, aquatic raptors, osprey, who roam the seaward skies and plunge talons-first at speeds up to 50 mph to snatch fish from Gulf and inland waterways.

 Explore the Great Florida Birding and Wildlife Trail